Ontario Licence Plate Sticker Renewal Guide (2025)

 • Odometer reading

-3. Choose Your Renewal Method: You can renew your license plate either online or in person:
+You can renew your licence plate either online or in person:

-• In-Person: If you prefer to renew in person, visit a nearby ServiceOntario center to renew your license plate personally.
+• In-Person: If you prefer to renew in person, visit a nearby ServiceOntario center to renew your licence plate personally.
 This option is ideal for those who may not be comfortable with online processes.

-4. Outstanding Fees: Before renewing, ensure that any outstanding fines, tolls, or fees are paid.
+Before renewing, ensure that any outstanding fines, tolls, or fees are paid.
 This step is essential, as unpaid fees can prevent your renewal from being processed.

-5. Keep Records: After renewing, keep a copy of the receipt in your vehicle.
+After renewing, keep a copy of the receipt in your vehicle.
 While you won’t receive a sticker, having proof of renewal can be helpful in case of any inquiries from law enforcement.

 Important Factors to Consider

-If you own a vehicle that isn’t eligible for automatic plate renewal – such as a heavy commercial vehicle, a bus, or a historical vehicle – you still need to manually renew your plates every year.
+If you own a vehicle that isn’t eligible for automatic plate renewal, such as a heavy commercial vehicle, a bus, or a historical vehicle, you still need to manually renew your plates every year.
 Fortunately, you can sign up for digital reminders through ServiceOntario, allowing you to receive emails 60 and 30 days before your renewal date.
 Take note that for these kinds of vehicles, you still need to pay a renewal fee, unlike regular passenger vehicles.

 Key Advice from MyChoice